Luca Proietti

 Thesis title

-A noisy engagement: an analysis on the conscious awareness in Japanese noise music
+A noisy engagement: Analysis on the cultural awareness in Japanese noise music

 Internal Supervisors